blakegrosskopf/vaultscribe/README.md

 **Status:** 🚧 Work in progress — repo scaffold coming soon.
 No code committed yet.

+**TO DO** - Complete the sign-up process and ensure that 2FA works for every feature.

 VaultScribe is a **privacy-first, on-device** meeting summarizer.
 Audio never leaves your machine, summaries are stored in an **encrypted local database**, and results remain unreadable until a **secure login with 2FA** is completed.

 ---